appuio/docs/services/api/10_container_building.rst

 The assemble script
 ^^^^^^^^^^^^^^^^^^

-The assemble script ensures that an executable version of the application (built, compiled etc.) is saved in the application's home directory, where it can later be executed through the run script.
+The assemble script is the first script that will be run bafter the S2I binary has created the container and injected the sources.
+Its responsibility is to ensure that the container contains an executable version of the application (built, compiled etc.) by the end of the script.
+After the assemble script finishes, S2I will commit the container (effectively creating a new version of the image).

-The following is a snippet with the most relevant commands of our assemble script:
+What follows is a snippet with the most relevant commands of our assemble script:

 .. code-block:: bash
     :caption: .s2i/bin/assemble